 What the scriptures do declare about the descendants from this infamous union were that they produced “men of renown”.
 The Hebrew word for renown is the same word which is translated Shem, the middle son of Noah.
 The word simply means: honor, authority, or lofty.
 In other words, someone who is famous.
 The truth is, someone can become famous for a variety of reasons: some good, some bad.
 Obviously, those before the flood became famous for their deeds of evil, as did Nimrod after the flood.

 By now the reader has surmised my view on the identity of the giants or nephilim.
 They were not strictly the Sethites, but rather, they were the godly lineage of Adam and Eve.
 What we can affirm is that they were not the progeny of fallen angels.
 The Bible declares that angels and even fallen angels are spirits.
 The demoniac of Gadara had a legion or about 5000 demons.
 Some say that the fallen spirits can manifest themselves with a body, and thus, with DNA.
 However, there is not one scripture that can be used to prove this.
 The angels that did manifest themselves acted only with the permission of God.
-Otherwise, why did not the devils of the demoniac just materialize into a body.
-They were happy just to inhabit the bodies of pigs.
-No, demons can only influence and control mankind when they inhabit the human body.
-Even Lucifer or Satan had to use the body of a serpent to speak to Eve.
-DNA, that component unique to mankind, is there for a purpose.
-It is for mankind exclusively.
+Otherwise, why did not the devils of the demoniac just materialize into a body?
+Instead, they were happy just to inhabit the bodies of pigs.
+Even Lucifer or Satan used the body of a serpent to speak to Eve.
+DNA, that component unique to life on earth, is there for a purpose.
 This was the plan and in the mind of God in his creation of man.
 Listen to the words of Jesus in Matthew 22:29, 30.

 “Jesus answered and said unto them, Ye do err, not knowing the scriptures, nor the power of God.
 For in the resurrection they neither marry, nor are given in marriage, but are as the angels of God in heaven.”